-Julianne brings interdisciplinary perspective to her role as an Analyst at BrownFlynn, and leverages her distinguishing blend of creative, cultural, and revenue-driving experience to deliver compelling content on every project.
+Julianne brings interdisciplinary perspective to her role as an Associate Consultant at BrownFlynn, and leverages her distinguishing blend of creative, cultural, and revenue-driving experience to deliver compelling content on every project.
 She excels at breaking big picture problems into their parts and pieces to analyze and reassemble in more dynamic and digestible forms.
 She enjoys discovering each client’s complex history, focused mission, vision, values, and performance, and conveying that story to the global audience.

 A lifelong reader and writer, Julianne’s background blends creative writing and literature with social responsibility, global conflict, and cultural studies.
 She is passionate about women in philanthropy; before joining the team at BrownFlynn, she was a development officer for a nationally recognized women’s nonprofit organization, and prior to that, ran a girls-as-grantmakers organization in her college town of Ann Arbor, Michigan.

 A Cleveland “boomerang,” Julianne is happily being reintroduced to her home city after many years of living out of state.
 In her downtime, she carefully tends her indoor garden of succulent plants, finds new and exciting places to shop online, gets in a workout at a nearby barre studio, or eagerly discovers pockets of the city and surrounding neighborhoods.

 B.A. in Creative Writing and English Literature, University of Michigan

 Completion of GRI-Certified Standards Training

 Member, United Way of Greater Cleveland Women’s Leadership Council

 Member, College Now Greater Cleveland’s Emerging Leader Program

 Hopwood Award for Fiction